cp2k/cp2k/INSTALL.md

 - Add `-D__SMEAGOL` to DFLAGS, `-I$(LIBSMEAGOL_DIR)/obj` to FCFLAGS and
   `-L$(LIBSMEAGOL_DIR)/lib -lsmeagol` to LIBS

+### 2z.
+TREXIO (optional, unified computational chemistry format)

+TREXIO - Open-source file format and library.
+Support for TREXIO can be enabled via the flag `-D__TREXIO`.

+- TREXIO library can be downloaded from <https://github.com/trex-coe/trexio>
+- For more information see <https://trex-coe.github.io/trexio/index.html>.

 ## 3. Compile

 ### 3a.
 ARCH files